User8395/las/README.md

 #### Added
 + You can now remove apps, as long as they are in the `installed.json` file.
 + If no Internet connection is detected, you will be notified with the `nointernet.html` file.
 	- Still working on it.
-May not work as intended
+May not work as intended.

 #### Changed
 + More comments have been added to the `main.js` file